mishurov/applets/README.rst

     :alt: i3_patch screenshot
     :align: center

-A patch to enable tmux-like "zoom" mode: to maximize a container and to don't hide a i3bar.
-And the shell script (**smart_fullscreen.sh**) which zooms/fullscreens - in or out, depending on state - whole stacked and tabbed layouts instead of a particular focused container.
-The daemon **zoom_bar_d.py** marks workspaces with zoomed windows.
-You can start it in i3 config 'exec_always --no-startup-id python ~/.config/i3/scripts/zoom_bar_d.py', 'exec_always' instead 'exec' because after reloading i3, ipc-socket may be changed.
+A patch to enable a tmux-like "zoom" mode: to maximize a container and to don't hide an i3bar.
+The daemon **daemon.py** marks the workspaces containing zoomed windows.
+You can start it in an i3 config 'exec --no-startup-id python /path/to/daemon.py', to reconnect in case an ipc socket was changed 'echo reconnect > /path/to/daemons/fifo'.
+It uses "i3ipc-python" package with the "zoomed" property added.

 **Workspace switch patch** There's also another patch file, which changes the behaviour of "next_on_output" and "prev_on_ouput" commands, it swithes to the first workspace on the next output from the last workspace on the current output and vice versa.
 It's added to the Gentoo ebuild and the shell script.